aws-samples/aws-cdk-examples/CONTRIBUTING.md

 > **This is a stable example.
 It should successfully build out of the box**
 >
-> This examples is built on Construct Libraries marked "Stable" and does not have any infrastructure prerequisites to build.
+> This example is built on Construct Libraries marked "Stable" and does not have any infrastructure prerequisites to build.
 ---
 <!--END STABILITY BANNER-->
 ```